subsquid/docs/docs/tutorials/create-a-simple-squid.md

 ```bash
 sqd serve
 ```
-Now you can see the resuls of our hard work by visiting [`localhost:4350/graphql`](http://localhost:4350/graphql) in a browser and accessing the [GraphiQL](https://github.com/graphql/graphiql) console.
+Now you can see the results of our hard work by visiting [`localhost:4350/graphql`](http://localhost:4350/graphql) in a browser and accessing the [GraphiQL](https://github.com/graphql/graphiql) console.

 From this window we can perform queries.
 This one displays info on ten latest work reports, including all involved files and the account id: